jphill01/HACSim.R/README.md

 Species haplotypes are treated as distinct character labels ("1", "2", ...), where "1" denotes the most frequent haplotype, "2" denotes the second-most frequent haplotype, and so forth.

 The present algorithm randomly samples species haplotype labels repeatedly in an iterative fashion.
-The end result of which is an empirical distribution of haplotype diversity for a given species.

 HACSim.R comprises two main functions: